;

-The fans scattered throughout the Massaponax High School bleachers on a drizzly Friday night in early November had no way to know what they were witnessing.
+The fans scattered throughout the Massaponax High School bleachers on a drizzly Friday night in early November had no way to know what they were watching.

-It was the waning moments of a middle school football playoff game when Chancellor Middle coach Linwood Tucker turned to his sideline and shouted, “Where are my fifth-quarter guys at?”
+In the waning moments of a middle school football playoff game, Chancellor Middle coach Linwood Tucker turned to his sideline and shouted, “Where are my fifth-quarter guys at?”

 One of them was No. 52 Easton Ellia.
 Ellia’s time on the field is generally limited to the “fifth quarter,” a brief undercard during which seventh graders — many of them playing tackle football for the first time — run a few plays prior to kickoff of the real game.